 What are the Math ePLCs?

 Math ePLCs provide a springboard to both ignite and support collaborative team discussions prior to planning instruction.
 Leaders, instructional coaches, and teachers will gain valuable insight into the specificities needed for rich Tier 1 instructional planning.
-Also, the Math ePLC is a great tool for the self-contained teacher (who might plan in isolation) to receive targeted background information and critical implications for instruction.
+The Math ePLC is also a great tool for the self-contained teacher (who might plan in isolation) to receive targeted background information and critical implications for instruction.

 What’s available?